security-force-monitor/sfm-research-handbook-old/en/datamodel/organizations.md

 ### Description

-The earliest date that a source shows an organization exists, either through direct reference in the source or by the date of its publication
+The earliest date that a source shows an organization exists, either through direct reference in the source or by the date of its publication.

 ### Type of field